rayalan/binary-adages/content/my-best-managers.md

 I posit three factors are behind the stark dichotomy between the plethora of management books and the shortage of good managers.

-1. The head-knowledge for being a great leader is quite straightforward (thus so many books).
+1. The head-knowledge for being a great leader is quite straightforward (thus, so many books).
 2. The character mastery for being a great leader is exceptionally challenging.
 As the saying goes, policy is for when one lacks either the character or the experience for the situation[^policy].
 3. As a whole, businesses aren't persuaded that great managers really make that much of a difference.